Scenario Reduction for Distributionally Robust Optimization: Scenario Partitioning

 The previous result is generalized such that the representative scenario \(\tilde{s}\) is not limited to \(\underline{s}\) which might not be an element of $\mS$.
 We show that any point on the line joining \(\underline{s}\) and \(\overline{s}\) achieves the same approximation bound.

-\begin{corollary} Any point \(s'\) on the line joining \(\underline{s}\) and \(\overline{s}\) achieves an approximation ratio of $\max_{i=1,\dots,m} {\overline{s}_i}/{\underline{s}_i}$. \end{corollary} We provide the proof of Corolarry~\ref{coro:diagonale} and further insights on the set of optimal representative scenarios for a given partition in the Appendix.
-In Theorem~\ref{theorem:alpha_beta} and~\ref{App:representatives}.
+\begin{corollary} Given a compact scenario set $\mS$ that fulfills Assumption~\ref{assump:pos_scenario_sets} .
+Any point \(s'\) on the line joining \(\underline{s}\) and \(\overline{s}\) achieves an approximation ratio of $\max_{i=1,\dots,m} {\overline{s}_i}/{\underline{s}_i}$. \end{corollary} We provide the proof of Corollary~\ref{coro:diagonale} and further insights on the set of optimal representative scenarios for a given partition in the Appendix in Theorem~\ref{theorem:alpha_beta} and~\ref{App:representatives}.
 The color map in Figure~\ref{fig:alpha_beta} illustrates the resulting approximation factor $\alpha\beta$ in dependence of the representative scenario $\tilde{s}$ for $\mS=[1,3] \times [1,2] \subset \R^2$.
 In this picture, the approximation factors are indicated using different colors, see the legend.
 The region enclosed by the two black lines achieves the best possible approximation factor, here 3.

 So far, we have discussed how to choose a single optimal representative scenario for a set.
 Now, we focus on partitioning a set to achieve the best approximation quality over the entire partition.